AlexRojkov-okta/mono-subset-selector/README.md

 ./gradlew tasks buildPlugin
 ```

+## Where is the .jar file with plugin?

-plugin jar should be in
+When the build completes plugin jar should be in
-`./build/libs/subsets-selector-1.0.SNAPSHOT.jar`

-or
+1. `./build/libs/subsets-selector-1.0.SNAPSHOT.jar` or

-`./build/idea-sandbox/plugins/subsets-selector/lib/subsets-selector-1.0.SNAPSHOT.jar`

-Both files look the same to me